-The main fields of study in the Division include architectural design, living environment studies, physical anthropology, human physiology, ergonomics, welfare engineering, materials and environmental science, environmental chemistry, environment and sanitary engineering, and architecture (planning and design).
+The main fields of study in the Division include architectural design, architectural planning, physical anthropology, architectural environment engineering, ergonomics, welfare engineering, materials and environmental science, environmental assessment, water environment engineering.
 The Division welcomes individuals who like the natural sciences, individuals who want to obtain sufficient learning in basic science related to humans and the environment and research those areas more deeply, and individuals who want to contribute as specialists to the creation of a truly healthy, rich, and abundant life.
+Students in the Division can obtain the qualifications to take the Class-1 architect examination by meeting certain criteria, mainly taking architectural courses.
 Applicants should gain a solid foundation in mathematics and science in high school.
-Specifically, students should take Mathematics I, II, A, and B in the mathematics area, and at least two courses from among Physics Basic and Physics, Chemistry Basic and Chemistry, and Biology Basic and Biology in the science area.
-In addition, it is preferable if students have taken Mathematics III.
+Students are required to take Mathematics I, II, III, A, and B in the mathematics area, and at least two courses from among Physics Basic and Physics, Chemistry Basic and Chemistry, and Biology Basic and Biology in the science area.